Tomtom3141/resistant-server/README.md

     - Provide clear documentation for hosts and users on how to set up and use the system.
 # Notes
 - There must be a check for host that should the go offline and come back online again there is a sync measure to ensure that new files are added
+- A setup most like a RAID 60 configuration would be the most likely candidate to ensure that data accross all host storage is well secured while allowing for storage efficiency